-In the new legislation, the Dutch legislator chose an opt-out mechanism because, among other reasons, this will create closure for the defendant.
+For the Collective Damages Action (the "WAMCA"), the Dutch legislator chose an opt-out mechanism because, among other reasons, this will create closure for the defendant.
 It will prevent new collective actions being brought on the same facts and regarding the same legal issues once a collective action has finished.

 Initially, the Dutch legislator had international ambitions, and the draft legislation did not limit the size of the opt-out class.
 If the scope rule was met, the class could consist of international class members.
-After heavy criticism, the Dutch legislator amended the legislation to limit the class to Dutch class members only, giving foreign class members the opportunity to opt-in.
+After heavy criticism, the Dutch legislator amended the draft act to limit the class to Dutch class members only, giving foreign class members the opportunity to opt-in.
 No rule without an exception: on request by one of the parties, the court may also apply the opt-out regime to foreign class members who are "easily identifiable".